holochain/docs-pages/src/pages/references/enable-holo.md

 ## Migrate from a pure Holochain app

 Only minor UI changes are technically required for Holo hosting.
-However, Holo operates under a different set of assumptions and we highly recommend that you read the [Core Concepts](/concepts/).
+However, Holo operates under a different set of assumptions and we highly recommend that you read the [Holo Core Concepts](#holo-core-concepts-and-further-documentation).
 It is likely that you will want to reconsider certain UX flows.

 This example will use an example forum hApp with a Vue-based UI, but feel free to follow along with your own hApp instead.

 ```shellsession
 nix run github:holochain/holochain#hc-scaffold -- example forum
 ```

+In the forum hApp, the relevant UI code is in App.vue.
+Generally they will likely be where you initialise your `AppWebsocket` client.

 In a Holo setting we use [`@holo-host/web-sdk`](https://www.npmjs.com/package/@holo-host/web-sdk) which provides an instance of `WebSDK`, instead of `AppAgentWebsocket` from `@holochain/client`.
 Both `WebSDK` and `AppAgentWebsocket` implement `AppAgentClient`.